CogStack/cogstack-rag-search/thoughts.md

 To Be Completed.

+#### Agents & Agentic RAG

+To Be Completed.

-### Evaluation
+### Evaluation & Testing

-There are different methods of testing & evaluating the solution that we could use.
+There are different methods of evaluating the solution that we could use.

-1. Human evaluation and user feedback – have users (clinicians) use the service and tell us what they think.
-This can be through conversations but also ideally directly through the user interface.
-This feedback can then potentially be used to finetune the models similar to RLHF.
-See [here](https://arxiv.org/abs/2009.01325) for an example of something like this related to summarisation.

-2. Unit tests & assertions e.g. on model outputs when using an LLM for response generation – see [here](https://hamel.dev/blog/posts/evals/#level-1-unit-tests) for examples.

-3. Business / service metrics – these are dependent on the use cases but should ideally be defined with users and ideally be linked to broader service improvement metrics.

-4. Evaluation metrics for retrieval e.g.
+For evaluating the core retrieval tasks, we should start by creating a reference dataset.
+This would capture query and document (response) pairs.
+We would then ideally ask clinicians or other experts to annotate these with a score of how relevant the documents are for each query.

+This dataset would then serve as the ground truth for calculating various metrics for each retrieval or re-ranking technique:
+- Precision@k
+- Recall@k
-    1. Mean Reciprocal Rank (MRR)
+- Mean Reciprocal Rank (MRR)
-    2. Mean Average Precision (MAP)
+- Mean Average Precision (MAP)
-    3. Normalised Discounted Cumulative Gain (NDCG)
+- Normalised Discounted Cumulative Gain (nDCG@k)
-    4. Information Density
+- Information Density
-    5. Intersection over Union (IoU) for retrieval performance at the token level?
+- Intersection over Union (IoU) for retrieval performance at the token level?
 See [here](https://research.trychroma.com/evaluating-chunking)

+The [ir-measures python package](https://ir-measur.es/en/latest/) could be useful for this.

 One thing to be aware of is the trade-off between retrieval recall and LLM recall.
 See discussion of this [here](https://www.pinecone.io/learn/series/rag/rerankers/).
 This is one of the reasons to use a reranker.

+In addition to this automated evaluation, we may want to do further human evaluation using LGTM@k.
+This is where we would ask a clinician to manually inspect the top-k results for a query and provide a judgement.

+In addition, there are several testing & evaluation mechanisms we should consider:

+1. Business / service metrics – these are dependent on the use cases but should ideally be defined with users and ideally be linked to broader service improvement metrics.

+2. Unit tests & assertions e.g. on model outputs when using an LLM for response generation – see [here](https://hamel.dev/blog/posts/evals/#level-1-unit-tests) for examples.

+3. Ongoing user feedback & finetuning – have clinicians provide ongoing feedback directly through the user interface.
+This can then be used to finetune the models similar to RLHF.
+See [here](https://arxiv.org/abs/2009.01325) for an example of something like this related to summarisation.

-5. LLM-as-a-Judge – using one LLM to evaluate the responses of another.
+4. LLM-as-a-Judge – using one LLM to evaluate the responses of another.
 Shows promise but also need to be mindful of possible biases.
 See [here](https://arxiv.org/abs/2306.05685) for an evaluation of this technique.

 ## Deployment & Production